MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 - You can use any type of group in Azure AD that has an email address from a verified domain in your tenant, with one exception.
 That exception is when you configure onboarding controls to use a group, which must be a security group in Azure AD for your tenant.

 - You can use any group in Azure AD (with or without an email address) from a verified domain in your tenant for delegated administration of the Azure Rights Management service.

+### Assigning usage rights and access controls to external groups

+In addition to using the Azure AD proxyAddresses for groups in your tenant, the Azure Information Protection also uses this attribute in the same way to authorize groups from another tenant.

 ## Using accounts from Active Directory on-premises for Azure Information Protection